jbqueru/yast3/NOTES.md

 Using 11 bits for the coordinates and 10 bits for the queue allows to cover all the likely resolutions and rendering rates as low as 1 fps.

+### Threads redux

+The system can be reduces to fewer threads than originally planned.
+1. Music thread, handling both PCM and PSG sound, triggered by timer A (either tied to PCM sound or running as a true timer).
+2. Mouse thread, displaying the mouse cursor at the screen's refresh rate, triggered by timer B tied to display lines.
+3. Core thread, running unthrottled.

+That arrangement doesn't leave any room for a background thread, which could be tasked e.g. with decompressing data as a lookahead.
+An easy approach would be to make the core thread block on a display interrupt, and possibly throttle itself down to make sure that it leaves enough time for the background thread.